jfecher/ante-website/content/docs/language.md

 ## Resuming Multiple Times

-In other languages with algebraic effects it may be possible to resume multiple times.
+In other languages with effects and handlers it may be possible to resume multiple times.
 This is currently not possible in Ante largely due to issues with mutability and efficiency, but may be allowed in the future.